-Pennsylvania’s Down Syndrome Protection Act (House Bill 2050 & Senate Bill 1050) would protect children given a prenatal diagnosis of Down syndrome.
+Pennsylvania’s Down Syndrome Protection Act (House Bill 2050) would protect children given a prenatal diagnosis of Down syndrome.
 Here’s a glimpse into what people living with Down syndrome bring to communities across Pennsylvania and why we must protect more children through the passage of the Down Syndrome Protection Act.
+And please contact your State Senator to ask for a YES vote!

 Olivia – Millersburg, PA